 When was the last time an Infiniti product set your pants on fire?
-If you’re like me, the answer is never.
-They’ve had a couple hits, but I can count memorable Infinitis on part of one hand.
-Aesthetically, the Infinity livery has ranged from forgettable beige boxes, to a mash-up of swoopy lines I wish I could forget.
-Until now…
+The answer might be never.
+They’ve had a couple hits, but how many memorable Infiniti’s can you count?
+The number probably fit’s on one hand’s worth of fingers.
+Historically, the Infinity livery has ranged from forgettable beige boxes, to a mash-up of swoopy lines you wish you could forget.
+That is, until now…

 VC-Turbo – Variable Compression Turbo